DavidLDawes/lightwalletd/README.md

 # Overview

 [lightwalletd](https://github.com/asherda/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the VerusCoin blockchain.
-Currently, lightwalletd supports the Sapling protocol version and the VerusCoin ifdentity methds wil be added shortly.
-The intended purpose of lightwalletd is to support the development of mobile-friendly shielded light wallets.
+Currently, lightwalletd supports all of the hashses and protocols needed for the VerusCoin's VRSC chain.
+The VerusCoin ifdentity methods wil be added shortly.
+The primary purpose of lightwalletd is to support the development of mobile-friendly shielded light wallets.

 Zcash has a wallet reference here [Zecwallet](https://github.com/adityapk00/zecwallet-lite-lib).